Nebo15/logger_json/README.md

   }
   ```

-  Log entry in Google Cloud Logger would looks something like this:
+  Notice that GKE doesn't allow to set certain fields of the LogEntry, so support is limited.
+The results in Google Cloud Logger would looks something like this:

   ```json
   {